meetdave3/angular-node-typescript-boiler/README.md

-# Angular 6 + Node.js - Boiler
+# Angular (Latest) + Node.js (TypeScript) - Boiler

 [![Build Status](https://travis-ci.com/meetdave3/Angular6-Node.js-TypeScript.svg?branch=master)](https://travis-ci.com/meetdave3/Angular6-Node.js-TypeScript)

-This project is a starter project with Node at the backend (fully written in TypeScript) and Angular 6 on the client side.
+This project is a starter project with Node at the backend (fully written in TypeScript) and Angular on the client side.

 This repo shall allow you to instantly get started with a full stack project in place.
 Just connect it with your favorite database and you're good to go.

 ## Repo Features

-- [x] Angular 6.1.6
+- [x] Angular 6.1.10
 - [x] Bootstrap
 - [x] Lazy Loaded Routes
 - [x] Angular Material